JoshuaBarawa/frontend-test/README.md

 ## React App Frontend Test
-An application to view and edit records from an API, built with React, Redux, JavaScript, and CSS.
+An application to view and edit records from an API, built with React, Redux, JavaScript, CSS and Prime-React.

 [Live Link](Hello world)